Joystick Curves

 Typically, moving the joystick halfway means the robot goes half speed.
 With an input curve, pushing the joystick halfway may only move the robot at 1/4 power.
 This means more of the joystick movement goes to lower speeds and gives you more control of the robot.

 This is fully driver preference.
 Some drivers will really like curves, some drivers hate them.
 I loved them when I started using them, but as I got more used to driving fast robots I would turn them down or off completely.
-Because of this, EZ-Template supports very easily adjustable curves fully through the controller.
+Because of this, EZ-Template supports easily adjusting curves live through the controller.

 What's the Equation?